tmpg/secws/lab300/lab300_transparent_data_encryption.md

 (...)
 ````

-### Encrypt Sensitive Credential Data in the Dictionary
+### Encrypting Sensitive Credential Data in the Dictionary

 It is not recommended to encrypt database internal objects such as the SYSTEM, SYSAUX, UNDO, or TEMP tablespaces using TDE tablespace encryption.
 You should focus TDE tablespace encryption on tablespaces that hold application data, not on these core components of the Oracle database.